 Rättvisemärkt ekologiskt kakaosmör

 Why do we love to use cocoa butter?
-Because it’s a wonderful multi-tasking material.
-Not only does it soften, condition and moisturise the skin, it also helps bind ingredients in a formula and allows us to create self-preserving and naked products.
+Because it’s a wonderful multi-tasking material!
+Not only does it moisturise the skin and hair, but it also helps with preservation and packaging.

 The cacao tree (Theobroma cacao) grows in warm, humid forests near the equator.
 It yields large dark red or yellow pods containing up to 50 seeds each, coated by soft, edible flesh.
 The seeds, also called cocoa beans, are covered to ferment and then dried.
 During this process, they lose their acidic taste and develop their familiar chocolate scent.

 To obtain cocoa butter and powder, the prepared beans are cleaned, dried and roasted and then ground into a thick, oily paste called chocolate liquor.
 The liquor can be used as such for chocolate-making or subjected to high pressure to separate the cocoa powder from the butter.
-An additional step can be carried out to deodorise the butter to remove any trace of the chocolate smell.
-This often happens for its use in cosmetics as the smell could interfere with other scents.
+An additional step can be carried out to deodorise the butter and remove any trace of the chocolate smell.
+This often happens for its use in cosmetics as it could interfere with the other scents of a product.